goharbor/community/proposals/new/Robot-Account-Expand.md

 2. The creation and deletion of robot accounts will be recorded in the audit log.
 3. As a system administrator, I can identify the creator of each robot account by performing an SQL query in the database.
 4. A robot account can create another robot account, but the new account’s scope must be less than or equal to that of the creator.
-5. A robot account created by another robot can only be updated or deleted by either the human with the relevant permissions, the creator of the robot account, or the robot account itself.
+5. A robot account created by another robot can only be updated or deleted by either the human/system level robot account with the relevant permissions, the creator of the robot account, or the robot account itself.

 ## Keep track of robot accounts